angelseraphim/AntiStrangulation/README.md

 ![Downloads](https://img.shields.io/github/downloads/angelseraphim/AntiStrangulation/total?label=Downloads&color=333333&style=for-the-badge)

 ---

-**AntiStrangulation** is a plugin for SCP: Secret Laboratory that allows advanced control over SCP-3114’s strangulation mechanic and its auto-spawn behavior, especially during Halloween events.
+AntiStrangelation is a **LabApi** plugin that allows you to control the mechanics of SCP-3114's strangulation and auto-spawn.
 ---

 ## Features